AaronLasseigne/active_interaction/README.md

 end

 ModelInteraction.run!(cow: Object.new)
-# ActiveInteraction::InvalidInteractionError: Cow is not a valid model
+# ActiveInteraction::InvalidInteractionError: Cow is not a valid object
 ModelInteraction.run!(cow: Cow.new)
 # => "Moo!"
 ```